obsidian-tasks-group/obsidian-tasks/docs/getting-started/statuses.md

 They don't require any custom CSS styling or theming on order to display correctly in Tasks blocks or Live Preview.

-Before Tasks X.Y.Z, these were the only statuses that Tasks knew about.
+Before Tasks 1.23.0, these were the only statuses that Tasks knew about.

 See [Core Statuses]({{ site.baseurl }}{% link getting-started/statuses/core-statuses.md %}) to find out more.